 9. Look for simple integration as a must-have

 AWS data transfer costs are complicated enough, without adding complexity from your third-party tools.
 Any visibility solution that needs to onboard agents or credentials to the workload will slow down your performance, or make flexibility a non-starter.
 Instead, look for a solution that uses network traffic analysis and can give you a real-time map based on wire data.
+Usually, you just need to give the vendor a read-only access to your amazon s3 bucket.

 10. You’re going to need support!

 For more information on data transfer costs and how to avoid the common pitfalls, check out our white paper.
 When you’re ready to map your environment for lower costs on AWS, get in touch.
+We just need read-only access to your amazon s3 bucket.